Q: What is E-check?

 Q: How long will Ohio be required to implement a vehicle testing program?

-It is worth noting that U.S. EPA has been considering a more stringent air standard which, if finalized, could result in a) prolonged implementation of the E-check program in the seven Ohio counties currently subject to emission testing requirements, and b) E-check being implemented in additional counties determined to be in non-attainment of the new standard.
+It is worth noting that, on October 31, 2015, U.S. EPA finalized revisions to the NAAQS for ground-level ozone from 0.075 ppm to 0.070 ppm.
+Based on recent monitoring data, there are violations of the new ozone standard in northeast Ohio, which will likely result in nonattainment designations in October 2017.
+Such nonattainment designations may result in a) prolonged implementation of the E-check program in the seven Ohio counties currently subject to emission testing requirements and b) E-check being implemented in additional counties determined to be in non-attainment of the new standard.